ejlp12/aws-workshop/workshop/set-up-users.md

 5. Enter a username and check the option: **AWS Management Console access** under the **Select AWS access type** section.
 You should also mark the option so that the user is forced to change his password on next login (pick a secure password!).
 Then click **Next: Permission**
 6. Select **Attach existing policies directly**.
 7. Search for: `AdministratorAccess`, check it and click **Next: Tags**.
-8. Add key-value pairs for additional information about the user, for example Key: "purpose", Value: "Workshop" and then  click **Next: Review**.
+8. Add key-value pairs for additional information about the user, for example Key: `purpose`, Value: `Workshop` and then  click **Next: Review**.
 8. Click on **Create user**.
 Copy the url and password that appear in the Success message.

 Now, lets login with our new user: